dn-m/Plan/ScoreModelLayer.md

     		...
     	}

-    	func filtered(with filters: FilterModel) -> ScoreModelSegment {
+        /// - returns: Copy of `self` with filters applied func filtered(with filters: FilterModel) -> ScoreModelSegment {
     		...
     	}

-    	/// - returns: Copy of self with annotations merged func annotated(with annotations: AnnotationModel) -> ScoreModelSegment {
+    	/// - returns: Copy of `self` with annotations added func annotated(with annotations: AnnotationModel) -> ScoreModelSegment {
+            ...
+        }

+        /// - returns: Copy of `self` with components ordered func ordered(with orderings: OrderingModel) -> ScoreModelSegment {
             ...
         }
     }